I’m Not A Dare Devil

 In 2019 my husband, Ron, saw a Demolition Derby advertised at Murray Bridge Speedway.
 We enjoyed a night of random thrills, spills, bumps, crunches and total mayhem.

 At the end of the Derby I made a flippant, throwaway comment, “I’d love to do that.”
 Ron looked at me sideways and asked, “Are you serious?”
 “I’m deadly serious.
-That would be so much fun.”
-“Then let’s do it,” he said.
+That would be so much fun,” I said.
+“Then let’s do it,” he replied.

 In thinking about this adventure, I realised my Comfort Zone was about to be seriously challenged.
 With no speedway experience, I didn’t think about the safety aspects of the derby.
 I also didn’t understand the type of protective gear I’d be required to acquire.
 The list was comprehensive.
 I picked up the last item, a neck brace, on the way to the derby, from a friend who lives near the country speedway.